 Michael Edmonds was born in Dorset in 1926.
 His first-hand account describes the experiences of one of the 47,000 young men plucked from their everyday lives to go underground as Bevin Boys during the Second World War.

 Michael Edmonds sadly passed away on 30 March 2014.
 His obituary in the Guardian can be read online.
-‘The War Underground’ has been reprinted and is now available in paperback for £11.50 inclusive of postage.
+‘The War Underground’ has been reprinted and is now available in paperback.
 Following the death of the author since publication of the first edition, the new edition contains a preface written by his daughter Jane Edmonds.

 South Wales Record Society publication no. 26